Tradecrush/next-route-guard/tests/README.md

 - `tests/compatibility/`: End-to-end tests that verify integration with different Next.js versions
 - `tests/run-all-tests.js`: Script to run both unit and compatibility tests sequentially

+## Test Overview

+The test suite covers all aspects of the package:

+### Unit Tests
+- **Route Matching**: Basic pattern matching and URL handling
+- **Advanced Routes**: Complex Next.js route patterns and directory structures
+- **Custom Group Names**: User-defined group patterns and nested group precedence
+- **Trie Matching**: Performance and correctness of the trie-based route matcher
+- **Generate Routes**: Creation of route maps from directory structures
+- **Middleware**: Authentication checks and route protection behavior
+- **Performance**: Benchmarks comparing different implementation approaches

+### Compatibility Tests
+- **Next.js Versions**: Tests with Next.js 13.4.0, 14.0.0, and 15.0.0
+- **Edge Runtime**: Verification that middleware works in Edge runtime
+- **Build Process**: Integration with the Next.js build process
+- **Real App Testing**: End-to-end testing with actual HTTP requests

+See each directory's README for more detailed information about each test category.

 ## Running Tests

 ```bash